frideosapps/frideos_flutter/README.md

 ### MemoryValue

-The MemoryObject has a property to preserve the previous value.
-The setter checks for the new value, if it is different from the one already stored, this one is given [oldValue] before storing and streaming the new one.
+The `MemoryValue` has a property to preserve the previous value.
+The setter checks for the new value, if it is different from the one already stored, this one is given `oldValue` before storing and streaming the new one.

 #### Usage